haydnv/tinychain/client/README.md

 ## Overview

-The Tinychain client provides a developer-friendly API to build Tinychain transactions (i.e., distributed compute graphs) using the familiar Python language, but without any of the associated restrictions on performance or locality.
-A Tinychain transaction can span any number of networked hosts and automatically takes advantage of the hosts' concurrent and parallel computing resources (like multiple cores and GPU acceleration) without any extra application code.
-A Tinychain service defined using the Python client can be packaged using familiar distribution mechanisms like [Pip](http://pypi.org/project/pip) so that other Tinychain developers can use it just like any other Python developer would use any other Python library.
+The TinyChain client provides a developer-friendly API to build TinyChain transactions (i.e., distributed compute graphs) using the familiar Python language, but without any of the associated restrictions on performance or locality.
+A TinyChain transaction can span any number of networked hosts and automatically takes advantage of the hosts' concurrent and parallel computing resources (like multiple cores and GPU acceleration) without any extra application code.
+A TinyChain service defined using the Python client can be packaged using familiar distribution mechanisms like [Pip](http://pypi.org/project/pip) so that other TinyChain developers can use it just like any other Python developer would use any other Python library.
 This can save your clients a lot of time and effort when integrating your cloud API into their service.

-Every value in a Tinychain service is either a `State`, representing a Tinychain state like a `Number` or a `Chain`, or a `Ref`, which tells a Tinychain transaction how to access or calculate a particular `State`.
+Every value in a TinyChain service is either a `State`, representing a TinyChain state like a `Number` or a `Chain`, or a `Ref`, which tells a TinyChain transaction how to access or calculate a particular `State`.
 For example:

 ```python
 @tc.get_op